How much does it cost to learn to ride?

 A CBT is a must for anyone who wants to ride mopeds or motorbikes, and for lots of people it’s their first taste of life behind the handlebars.

-For those aged 16, your CBT will take place on a 50cc moped; it’s illegal for a 16-year-old to ride anything more powerful than a 50cc moped.
+For those aged 16, your CBT will take place on a 50cc moped; it’s illegal for a 16-year-old to ride anything more powerful.

 At 17 you can ride anything from a 50cc up to a 125cc, so it’s up to you whether your CBT is carried out on a 50cc or a bigger 125cc.